DuckTales: Remastered: Development

 Disney and Capcom began discussing the possibility of a DuckTales remake in 2010, and full development began in late 2011.
 The game's backgrounds and layouts were created by Disney Television artists Mike Peraza and Rick Evans.
-The game features full voice acting for the characters, including the then surviving members of the original animated series cast, such as Alan Young reprising his role as Scrooge McDuck and June Foray as Magica De Spell.
-Other voice talents, including Chuck McCann, Russi Taylor and Terry McGovern, also returned.
+The game features full voice acting for the characters, with the then-surviving cast of the original series reprising their roles, including Alan Young, June Foray, Chuck McCann, Russi Taylor, and Terry McGovern.

 DuckTales: Remastered features new music composed by Jake Kaufman.
 On making his arrangements, Kaufman said: "I've heard this stuff in my head, as arrangements, since I was 10, so I knew exactly what to do, what I would do, if I got the opportunity and I never took it as a fan.
 And now I'm taking it as a WayForward guy and it sort of developed all together".
 He sought to make the pieces more orchestral while adhering closely to the original compositions.
 The game allows players to toggle between the new soundtrack and the original 8-bit soundtrack after clearing the game once, which includes 8-bit renditions of the newly added compositions.
 Director Austin Ivansmith added about the sound design: "You can't just make it sound like foley from a movie.
 There are iconic sounds for jumping and landing and hitting an enemy, that they need a certain punch.
 Our sound designers just know how to make a perfect gameplay sound, and it just adds to the game significantly.
 Without it, the game just feels empty".
 He also revealed that there were no initial plans to include voice acting, but Disney stated a few months into development that some of the original voice actors could be enlisted.
 As such, the team expanded the script to accommodate the addition.